-However, if the paper is to lead to effective action, there will have to be improvements in quality at all levels of care organisations, in ways that are complex and closely inter-related.
+It seemed important to recognise that, if "Working Together" was to lead to effective action, there would have to be improvements in quality at all levels of care organisations, in ways both complex and closely inter-related.

-Stray, isolated measures on behalf of ground level staff that can be proudly flagged up by certain prescribed dates - this won't answer.
-The measures will mean nothing unless they reflect, are part of, and help to create, the culture of a whole organisation.
+Stray, isolated measures on behalf of ground level staff that could be proudly flagged up by certain prescribed dates - this wouldn't answer.
+The measures would mean nothing unless they reflected, were part of, and helped to create, the culture of whole organisations.